A century of history

 Government and family

-Josemaría Escrivá described Opus Dei as "a small part of the Church" and "a family with a supernatural bond," made up of people who share the same vocation and Christian mission statement : to collaborate in spreading the Gospel.
+Josemaría Escrivá described Opus Dei as "a small part of the Church" and "a family with a supernatural bond," made up of people who share the same vocation and Christian mission of collaborating in spreading the Gospel.

-After his death in 1975, Blessed Álvaro del Portillo (+ 1994), Bishop Javier Echevarría (+ 2016) and Bishop Fernando Ocáriz continued at the head of Opus Dei.
+After his death in 1975, Blessed Álvaro del Portillo (+ 1994), Bishop Javier Echevarría (+ 2016) and Msgr.
+Fernando Ocáriz succeeded him as head of Opus Dei.

-"Men and women - of different nations, of different languages, of different races - who live their own professional work , married for the most part, single for many others, who participate with their fellow citizens in the serious task of making society more humane and just."
+"Men and women - from different nations, of different languages, of different races - who live their own professional work , most of them married, many others single, who participate with their fellow citizens in the serious task of making society more humane and just".

 On five continents

 Opus Dei is made up primarily of lay women and men.
-There are currently more than 90,000 members on five continents.
+There are currently more than 90,000 members around the world.
 Of these, just over 2,000 are priests.

 All share the same vocation: to seek God in their daily lives and to sanctify their daily realities.
-Their membership in the institution does not alter their position in the Church or in society.
+Their membership in the institution does not change their position in the Church or society.

-Depending on their personal circumstances, members may be supernumeraries (with a matrimonial vocation) or numeraries and aggregates (celibate), reflecting different levels of availability for apostolic and formative activities.
+Depending on their personal circumstances, members may be supernumeraries (with a vocation to marrige) or numeraries or associates (with a vocation to apostolic celibacy), with different levels of availability for apostolic and formational activities.

 Coming soon